cyberacademydev/cyberevents/docs/cybercon.md

 Organizer functions:
 - deploy contract to mainnet
 - *[off-chain]* promote event
-- confirm speakers participation
+- confirm Speaker's participation
 - control checkin
 - *[off-chain]* subscribe all event costs
-- benefit from auction by share of revenue that is bided during auction process, but can be changed before profit distribution (due to the re-distribution of missed speakers' deposits)
+- benefit from auction by share of revenue that is bided during auction process, but can be changed before profit distribution (due to the re-distribution of missed Speakers' deposits)

 Organizer deploy contract with the following parameters:
 - name of event: *cybercon0*
 - place of event: *Korpus 8*
 - minimal ticket bid: *0.2 ETH*
 - amount of tickets: *200*
-- organizer's share of revenue: *50%*
+- Organizer's share of revenue: *50%*
-- number of speakers: *4*
+- number of Speakers: *4*
 - minimum report duration: *15 minutes*
 - maximum report duration: *60 minutes*
 - timestamp of checkin start: *09.00 14 December*